-NEW YORK (March 5, 2018) — The Parkinson’s Foundation and The Michael J. Fox Foundation for Parkinson’s Research (MJFF) will convene more than 300 advocates from across the United States, along with leading experts in Parkinson’s research, public policy and advocacy, on March 19–21 in Washington, D.C. for the 2018 Parkinson’s Policy Forum.
+NEW YORK (September 3, 2019) — The Parkinson’s Foundation and The Michael J. Fox Foundation for Parkinson’s Research (MJFF) will convene more than 150 advocates from across the United States, along with leading experts in Parkinson’s research, public policy and advocacy, on September 9 – 10 in Washington, D.C. for the 2019 Parkinson’s Policy Forum.
 The event is also supported by nine other Parkinson’s organizations across the country.
-This powerful advocacy event invites people with Parkinson’s disease (PD) — which affects nearly 1 million individuals across the country — to share their stories of the personal impact PD has made on their lives and the lives of their loved ones.
+This dynamic advocacy event invites people with Parkinson’s disease (PD) — which affects nearly 1 million individuals across the country — to unite and share their personal journey with PD with elected officials to improve the ways policy impacts research and care.

-Forum delegates, primarily people with Parkinson’s disease, their families and care partners, will receive tools to develop and hone their skills for effective public policy advocacy as they prepare to meet with their senators and representatives.
-During the event’s first two days of training, attendees will hear from scientific and policy experts at the Parkinson’s Foundation and The Michael J. Fox Foundation on the latest developments in PD research.
-Panelists also will highlight recent legislative action to cap high out-of-pocket drug costs and increase access to health care services, including the elimination of the Medicare therapy cap, which advocates worked for many years to remove.
+Forum attendees, primarily people living with Parkinson’s disease, their families and care partners, will receive tools to promote and hone their skills for effective public policy advocacy as they prepare to meet with their senators and representatives.
+The event includes a full day of training attendees through discussions with scientific and policy experts at the Parkinson’s Foundation and The Michael J. Fox Foundation.
+Panelists also will highlight recent legislative action to cap high out-of-pocket drug costs and increase access to health care services, including the Mental Health Access Improvement Act of 2019.

-The third and final day of the event will focus on congressional outreach.
-Advocates will conduct meetings on Capitol Hill to educate members of Congress on the needs and priorities of the PD community.
+The final day of the event will focus on congressional outreach.
+Advocates will attend meetings on Capitol Hill to educate members of Congress on Parkinson’s and the ways policy impacts research and care.
 Specifically, they will speak about the need for an out-of-pocket cap on prescription drug costs for Medicare, as well as increased access to mental health care services.

-“People with Parkinson’s disease should be able to live the fullest life possible, and that means securing commitments to federal programs that support them and their families,” said John Lehr, CEO of the Parkinson’s Foundation.
+“People with Parkinson’s disease and their families need legislative action with increased federal research funding to expand access to care that will help patients live healthier lives,” said John Lehr, CEO of the Parkinson’s Foundation.
 “The Parkinson’s Foundation leverages our nationwide network of healthcare professionals and research advocates to mobilize around PD community policy priorities.
-Parkinson’s advocates are some of the most passionate voices you’ll hear on these issues, and we want to ensure that they continue to have a seat at the table with lawmakers,” he added.
+To better serve people with Parkinson’s and their families we must ensure they continue to have their voice heard by lawmakers.”